As the Government considers a ban on bottom trawling, research finds huge public support for protections for marine life

 “Seabeds are hidden beneath the waves and unfortunately it’s been a case of ‘out of sight and out of mind’.
 If land-based nature reserves were being bulldozed, there would be an outcry.
 And yet bottom trawling has been going on for many years in these MPAs.
 It’s about time proper management was implemented.

-“We hope that by shining a spotlight on our seabeds during National Marine Week, we’ll motivate people to speak up for these incredible natural features and the wildlife which calls them home.”
+“We hope that by shining a spotlight on our seabeds during National Marine Week, we’ll motivate people to speak up for these wonderful natural features and the wildlife which calls them home.”

 The Wildlife Trusts are the biggest UK environmental charity looking after the marine environment.
 National Marine Week is celebrated annually to draw attention to the charities’ conservation work and the state of the underwater environment.